openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-oauth1-ext.md

   See: [http://oauth.net/core/1.0a/#anchor12](http://oauth.net/core/1.0a/#anchor12)

-The returned token is scoped to the requested project and with the requested roles.
+The returned token is scoped to the requested project and with the delegated roles.
 In addition to the standard token response, as seen in the link below, the token has an OAuth-specific object.

-Example OpenStack token response: [Various Openstack token responses](https://github.com/openstack/identity-api/blob/master/openstack-identity-api/v3/src/markdown/identity-api-v3.md#authentication-responses)
+Example OpenStack token response: [Various OpenStack token responses](https://github.com/openstack/identity-api/blob/master/openstack-identity-api/v3/src/markdown/identity-api-v3.md#authentication-responses)

 Example OAuth-specific object in a token: